rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 ![Bayes Theorem](https://upload.wikimedia.org/math/d/3/c/d3c7c452b3d01f5415dd9bf15d2ab822.png)

-whats the relationship of A to B ?

 p (A|B) read: probability of A happens given B is true note, P(B) is the overal probability of event B happens

+Whats the relationship of A to B ?

 A is the your hypothesis/believe for now, and  B is an evidene, or a test results, to support your hypothesis.

-Test (B) is almost impossible to be 100 % accuate, the errors can be:
+Evidence/Test (B) is almost impossible to be 100 % accuate, the errors can be:

 * false positive: A is not true, but Test B say it is true.

-using the turkey example, the false positive is human is not turkey's friend, but they still feed the turkey's
+Using the turkey example, the false positive is human is not turkey's friend, but they still feed the turkey's

 * false negative: A is true, but Test B say it is not true.